tangible

 Cambridge Dictionary

-“That means you get real value.
-If you're into that kind of things... real things!”
+“That means you get real results.
+If you’re into that sort of thing, that is… real things!”

 Marko Kolasinac•CEO, AssertQA